switchupcb/copygen/CONTRIBUTING.md

 The same reasoning applies to `for i := 0; i < count; i++` loops.

+#### CI/CD

+Copygen uses [golangci-lint](https://github.com/golangci/golangci-lint) in order to statically analyze code.
+You can install golangci-lint with `go install github.com/golangci/golangci-lint/cmd/golangci-lint@v1.42.1` and run it using `golangci-lint run`.
+If you recieve a `diff` error, you must add a `diff` tool in your PATH.
+There is one located in the `Git` bin.

 # Roadmap

 Focus on these features: